Food Thawing Time Calculator for Safe Defrosting

 Do vacuum packs thaw faster?

-They thaw more evenly in water because air is removed, but time still depends on thickness and weight.
+They thaw more evenly in water because air is removed, but total time still depends on thickness and weight.

 Should I season before or after thawing?